 Also administered by the Division of Correctional Industries is the Institutional Farm program.
 Farm programs are currently operated at Blackburn Correctional Complex, Northpoint Training Center, Roederer Correctional Complex, and Western Kentucky Correctional Complex.
 Current farm operations consist of cattle (including commercial cattle and a prime Registered Angus herd), grain, hay, orchards, vegetables, and freshwater shrimp.
 The farm program also has a working agreement with the Thoroughbred Retirement Foundation, and operates a refuge for retired thoroughbred horses at the Blackburn Correctional Complex.

-The Budget of the Commonwealth provides a half year debt service in the amount of \$82,000 in fiscal year 2008 for the Kentucky Correctional Institution for Women Lonnie Watson Building renovation capital project.
+The Executive Budget provides debt service in the amount of \$154,000 in fiscal year 2008 for the Kentucky Correctional Institution for Women Lonnie Watson Building renovation capital project.

-Justice and Public Safety Corrections

-Adult Correctional Institutions
+Justice and Public Safety Corrections Adult Correctional Institutions